Sitecore-Hackathon/2022-Web3/README.md

 ⟹ Provide a video highlighting your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_

 ⟹ [![Presentation video](https://img.youtube.com/vi/uLvj0LrnKRQ/0.jpg)](https://www.youtube.com/watch?v=uLvj0LrnKRQ)
+The video is almost 10 minutes, but you can get the overview in the beginning, and see everything in the docs :)

 ## Pre-requisites and Dependencies